meain/dotfiles/readme.md

 ###Dependencies
 #####For bash profile
-    pandoc and lynx -- this is needed to enable reding markdown files in the terminal
+    [pandoc](http://pandoc.org/index.html) and [lynx](http://lynx.browser.org/) -- this is needed to enable reding markdown files in the terminal. *Both could be installed using 'homebrew' on mac*

+    [bash-it](https://github.com/Bash-it/bash-it) -- For the lovely git info display

 #####For vimrc
     vundle -- will be autoinstalled first time you start vim after having this config file